Home | Products | Services | Research & Development | Industry Knowledge | Sustainability | About Us

 Hamish McFarlane, runs a third generation, mixed farming operation just north of Temuka.
 There he grows raspberries, blackcurrants, potatoes, carrots, cereals and runs lambs for winter finishing alongside grazing cattle.
 A busy operation, Hamish values the strong technical support he receives from his local Fruitfed Supplies team.

-For more information on products and strategies that can manage Sclerotinia in your crops, contact your local Fruitfed Supplies Technical Horticulture Representative
+For more information on identifying and managing diseases to produce high quality tubers, contact your local Fruitfed Supplies Technical Horticulture Representative.

 Knowledge Hub | The Latest Vegetable News